Berlin revels in its brainy reputation. A center of intellectual discussion. A place for debate. A literary capital.

 While many bookstores have foreign-language books from English to French to Spanish to Turkish and can order special requests, English bookshops in Berlin offer the best selection.
 Here is an extensive list of the best English-language bookstores in Berlin.

 Almost as enticing as its book selection is its well-stocked cafe.
 They serve bagels, delectable cakes and coffee in the laid-back atmosphere.
+You'll be able to visit for breakfast.

 The eclectic store and its owner, British expat Sophie Raphaeline, have an almost cult following.
 People gather here for everything from concerts to quiz nights.